 I knew these dogs.
 Their owner walked to the shop, left them outside while he bought coffee, then crossed a busy road into a park, all off-leash.
 The dogs loitered in the shop doorway or sniffed Harry, tied up outside.
 They weren't aggressive, just big, nosey and off-leash, an intimidating combination for some dogs and people.

 One day, there was only one big dog outside the coffee shop.
-When I asked the owner what had happened to his other dog, he told me it had been run over by a car.
-He then crossed the busy road, his surviving dog straggling behind, still off-leash.
+When I asked what had happened to the missing dog, the owner told me it had been run over by a car.
+Then he crossed the busy road, his surviving dog straggling behind, still off-leash.

-With regular training, Harry progressed from straining at the leash to walking beside me on and off-leash.
+With regular training at the local dog club, Harry progressed from straining at the leash to walking beside me on and off-leash.
 He is a well-trained dog.
 However, I only ever walk him off-leash while training in a park or at an obedience trial.
-(Of course, he’s let off to run in designated off-leash areas in parks.)
+(Of course, Harry's let off to run in designated off-leash areas in parks.)

 “A dog that is in a public place must be under the effective control of some competent person by means of an adequate chain, cord or leash that is attached to the dog and that is being held by (or secured to) the person.”

-It’s a good, commonsense law.
-As mentioned, some people, particularly children and dogs, are fearful of dogs.
+It's a good, commonsense law.
+Because, as mentioned, some people, particularly children and dogs, are fearful of dogs.
 A dog may only be a sniffer or a licker, but its uninvited approach can be as unsettling as if it were a snarling biter.

 Also, I don't want Harry hurt.
 A vet once soberly commented that all the dogs he saw run over were not on-leash at the time of the accident.
 Having Harry on-leash keeps him safe in all situations.